Abhisheklearn12/kvstore_cpp17/README.md

 * This uses `std::mutex` for all data operations
 * Clean design, easy to extend with `export`, `import`, JSON libs like `nlohmann/json`, encryption, etc.

----

-Let me know if you want:

-* 📦 A CMake build system
-* 🔍 Valgrind/ASan tooling instructions
-* 🧩 Integration with real JSON libs

 (I just build this, only for fun, hahaha..)